-- 3.39 Kenya's food policy priority will continue to be the maintenance of broad self-sufficiency in essential foodstuffs, a major objective being the achievement of self-sufficiency in maize production.
-Strategic reserves to last the country six months in the event of drought or other contingencies will be maintained in the public sector.
-The liberalized marketing system will provide additional storage. - 3.40 The public sector will import maize whenever necessary.
-For this purpose, the Ministry of Finance will maintain at all times a foreign exchange Maize Import Fund solely for financing maize imports.
+- 3.39 Kenya's food policy priority will continue to be the maintenance of broad self-sufficiency in essential foodstuffs, a major objective being the achievement of self-sufficiency in maize production. - 3.40 Both the private and public sectors will import food whenever necessary.
+For maize a foreign exchange reserve fund will be maintained by Government at all times for emergency maize imports.
+Initially, the fund will be set US \$ 60 million.
 At the same time, importation of maize by the private sector will be liberalized but to protect domestic maize producers, such imports will be subject to the variable import duty.
-Any Government intervention in the food market, if deemed necessary, will be done in a transparent manner using open tender for sale or purchase of food commodities by Government bodies such as NCPB (for maize and wheat) and KNTC (for sugar). - 3.41 National demand for wheat has increased rapidly in the past decade.
-Domestic production currently only meets approximately

-- 40 per cent of national consumption requirements.
+Any Government intervention in the food market, if deemed necessary, will be done in a transparent manner using open tender for sale or purchase of food commodities. - National demand for wheat has increased rapidly in the past decade.
+Domestic production currently only meets approximately 40 per cent of national consumption requirements.
 Given the limited potential for rapid expansion of production, demand is expected to continue to exceed supply.
 The Government recognizes the importance of wheat and bread as components of the diet of many Kenyans.
 The liberalization of the domestic wheat industry as well as importation of wheat, is expected to increase the supply of wheat in the country.
 To protect domestic producers from dumping of cheap imports, wheat imports will continue to attract variable duty. - 3.42 The demand for rice will continue to exceed domestic supply in the short to medium term.
-Importation of rice will be liberalised but as in the case of maize, wheat, rice and vegetable oils, will be subject to the variable import duty. - 3.43 Recognizing the need to safeguard domestic food supplies at all times, Government policy is to allow food exports only when domestic supplies are assured for the foreseeable future.
+Importation of rice will be liberalised but as in the case of maize, wheat, sugar and vegetable oils, will be subject to the variable import duty. - 3.43 Recognizing the need to safeguard domestic food supplies at all times, Government policy is to allow food exports only when domestic supplies are assured for the foreseeable future.
 At the same time, the Government recognizes the need to protect the interests of the farming community and will only sanction food imports to meet confirmed deficits of staple foods which cannot be met from domestic stocks.
-The long-term goal, however, is liberalization of food trade in keeping with the interregional/international agreements such as the Preferential Trade Area (PTA) and the Pan African Economic Community (PAEC). - 3.44 In order to safeguard the national dairy herd, exports of dairy breeding stock will be regulated by the Government.
+The long-term goal, however, is liberalization of food trade in keeping with the interregional and international agreements such as the Preferential Trade Area (PTA) and the Pan African Economic Community (PAEC).

+3.44 In order to safeguard the national dairy herd, exports of dairy breeding stock will be regulated by the Government.